amaddeus/punished-kirsh/README.md

 ## Reanalysis of Kirsh's 23-08-27 survey

-Steve Kirsh ran a survey and [advertised it on his substack](https://kirschsubstack.com/p/how-many-times-have-you-had-covid).
-Steve then published his analysis [and made the full dataset available here](https://airtable.com/appcRtVQP2AblbiWD/shrfWf7WyJsXS8cxV/tblTbdsvLJWU0dIWu).
+Steve Kirsh ran a survey on # of COVID infections and [advertised it on his substack](https://kirschsubstack.com/p/how-many-times-have-you-had-covid).
+Steve then published his analysis and [made the full dataset available](https://airtable.com/appcRtVQP2AblbiWD/shrfWf7WyJsXS8cxV/tblTbdsvLJWU0dIWu).

+Steve claimed vaxxed were over 2X more likely to get COVID than the unvaxxed.

+That was not a true claim for a couple reasons:

+He compares the "general vax compliance" numbers instead of the COVID vax compliance numbers.
+They are not equivalent but he uses the phrase "the vaccine" which muddles things.

+He included "No Answer".
+"No Answer" doesn't mean "0".

+He compared the “No vaccines at all” vs. the “High” and “Very high” groups.
+He didn't compare “No vaccines at all” vs. any % vaccine

+General issues with survey interpretation as clarified below.

+After going through his data, the vaxxed (for COVID) and tested participants reported an avg of 1.1 cases while the unvaxxed and tested reported an avg of 1.2 cases.
+This has the vaxxed about 10% less likely to get COVID than the unvaxxed.

+Even if you look at "any general vax" compaired to "no general vax", in participants who mentioned testing and not testing, the average # of cases was nearly identical.
+There was a difference in the averages of less than 0.01 cases...

+Participants who tested reported 1.6x more covid cases than untested.

 ![plotly sankey kirsh v2](https://github.com/amaddeus/punished-kirsh/assets/65098643/0856ba2e-45b0-4301-a512-008e605e5bcd)